 - safe from inappropriate content and extremist ideas online

-See our E-Safety policy and Usage Policy for a detailed overview of how these aims inform our teaching and learning, engagement with parents and our local community and safeguarding children.
+See our E-Safety policy and Acceptable Use Policy for a detailed overview of how these aims inform our teaching and learning, engagement with parents and our local community and safeguarding children.

 It is important to note that new challenges are arising on the internet all the time and as you can image, can be highly distressing for children to view.

 We encourage you to be vigilant when your child is using any device or watching any clips.

 On 8th October, Year 5 were visited by Haz, an internet safety specialist.
 He talked to us about how to stay safe when using the internet, social networks, apps and games.
 We were given key guidelines:

 - Pause before you post online